Availability and Frequency

 For many people, the biggest barrier to receiving regular bodywork is lack of time.
 Many of the styles of bodywork I do are done seated, without oils, with the client fully clothed, so you can "get in and get out" with less fuss.

 As David Palmer says about seated acupressure massage,

 Seated massage has always been good at preventing little problems from becoming big problems.
 The reason someone wakes up with a crick in her neck is never because, as she might claim, she "slept wrong."
 Rather it is because of weeks or months of accumulated psychological or physical stress finally reaching a tipping point that resulted in a muscle spasm.
 Regular chair massage alleviates the results of these minor stresses and prevents muscles from reaching that involuntary contraction threshold.

 As needed sessions can be a great solution for someone who is successfully maintaining their body through exercise and other nurturing practices, but just wants an occasional quick tune-up.
 Or for someone who already has a regular massage therapist, but wants to receive one of the specialist modalities that I do as an adjunct.
-Table sessions can be booked on an as-needed basis when there is an open time.

 Standing Recurring Appointments

 I have had a number of clients over the years who began seeing me for help with a soft-tissue issue, and wanted to continue receiving massage on a regular basis because they found massage beneficial outside of that initial issue.
 Maintenance massage is preventative rather than fixative.
 While many of the same manual techniques are used as in clinical or structural work, this massage is really intended to maintain pliability of soft tissue, balance tension generally through the myofasciae, and assist in maintaining smooth unrestricted movement of joints.